-The White House named him as a winner of the President’s Volunteer Service Award from the President’s Council on Service and Civic Participation.
-He has also received the national Award of Excellence from the U.S. Small Business Administration.
+The White House declared him the winner of the Presidential Prize for Voluntary Service at the Presidential Council on Voluntary Service and Participation in Civilian Life.
+He also received the National Award for Excellent Service from the United States Small Business Administration.

 Santiago Iñiguez de Onzoño